QARANC.co.uk Find Extra Work

 Get Some In!

 Get Some In! was a comedy about national service in the RAF.
-It starred a young David Jason as recruit Ken Richardson and Tony Selby as a RAF NCO Corporal Percy Marsh who put the fear of God into the recruits.
+It starred a young David Jason as recruit Ken Richardson and Tony Selby as NCO Corporal Percy Marsh who put the fear of God into the recruits.
 His efforts were later rewarded with a promotion to Sergeant.
 Other actors in get Some In! included Robert Lindsay as Jakey Smith though by series 5 he was played by Karl Howman and a dour Scotsman character of Aircraftsman Bruce Leckie played by Brian Pettifer.

 Get Some In! was broadcast from 1975 to 1978 for six series on ITV by Thames Television.
 There were 34 episodes which included a Get Some In!
 Christmas special.